This creamy shrimp salad is the perfect lunch and makes a wonderful summertime dinner. Ready in 25 minutes, it's also very easy to make.

 Variations

-- If you like spicy food, try adding a pinch of red pepper flakes or cayenne pepper to the dressing.
+- If you like spicy food, add a pinch of red pepper flakes or cayenne pepper to the dressing.
 You can also add seeded, thinly sliced jalapeno peppers.
-I like both options!

-- Scallions are a good substitute for red onions in this recipe.
+- Scallions are a good substitute for red onions.

-- First, boil the shrimp briefly, just until pink and opaque.
+Boil the shrimp briefly until pink and opaque.
 Transfer them to a bowl filled with cold water.
-This will stop the cooking process, and will also help chill them.
+This will stop the cooking process and help chill them.

-You want them peeled and deveined, of course, but unlike warm shrimp recipes such as baked shrimp, here you also want the tails off.
+- You obviously want the shrimp peeled and deveined, but unlike warm shrimp recipes such as baked shrimp or grilled shrimp, you also want the tails off in this recipe.
+So, if your shrimp are tail-on, it's best to remove the tails.
+You can do this before or after boiling them.

 Recipe FAQs

-Yes, you can defrost them and use them in this recipe.
-But keep in mind that these shrimp are a compromise - they're not as good, in terms of both flavor and texture, as freshly cooked shrimp.
+Yes.
+You can thaw them and use them in this recipe.
+However, these shrimp are a compromise - they're not as good, in flavor and texture, as freshly cooked shrimp.
+They are often mushy.

 Serving Suggestions

-I really like this salad just as it is, on a plate, eaten with a fork.
-But if you want to serve it with something, here are a few ideas that I tried and liked:
+I like this salad as is, on a plate, eaten with a fork.
+But if you want to serve it with something, here are a few ideas:

-- Serve it on a bed of shredded lettuce.
+- Serve it on a bed of shredded lettuce or sautéed spinach.

 - Stuff it inside a lettuce sandwich wrap.